-The main gas shut-off for this building is located at the corner of Robert Speck Parkway and the private drive, to the west side of the private drive.
+The main gas shut-off for this building is located on the west side of the building (exterior) near the loading dock area.

-A secondary gas shut-off is located outside the mechanical penthouse.
+A secondary gas shut-off is located in the south stairwell on the mechanical penthouse level.

 HYDRO DISCONNECT